Asbjoedt/GUISC/README.md

 # GUISC
 **Graphical User Interface Spreadsheet Count, Convert, Compare & Archive**

-A small Windows application made in C# and Windows Forms.
-It is a hobby project.
-The app might have use cases in digital archiving of spreadsheets.
+A Windows application made in C# and Windows Forms.
+It is a prototype project for digital archiving of spreadsheets.

 * For more information, see repository **[CLISC](https://github.com/Asbjoedt/CLISC)**